-A lot of people believe you need a lot of previous knowledge and experience to get started selling online.
+Many people believe you need previous knowledge and experience to sell parts online.
 It helps, but remember that you’re not alone.
-If you choose a reliable vendor, they’ll be more like a partner that guides you through every step of the way.
+If you choose a reliable vendor, they’ll guide you through every step of the way.

 At RevolutionParts, we handle the technical details like building your website.
 If you do get a little lost, help is only a phone call away.

 Once the parts website is set up, your solution should also train you on how to get the most out of the software and advise you on best practices.